 An ensemble of distinction.

-The Loudoun Quartet, formed in 2002, consists of the unique combination of flute, violin, viola and cello.
-Craig Marlowe, Maryory Serrano, Nora Hamme, and Zack Whitaker, all principal members of the Pro Arte Chamber Orchestra of Greater Washington, and are professional, conservatory-trained musicians dedicated to exploring works written especially for their distinct combination of instruments.
+The Loudoun Quartet, formed in 2002, consists of the unique combination of flute, violin, viola, and cello.
+Craig Marlowe, Marjory Serrano-Coyer, Nora Hamme, and Zack Whitaker, all principal members of the Pro Arte Chamber Orchestra of Greater Washington, and are professional, conservatory-trained musicians dedicated to exploring works written especially for their distinct combination of instruments.

 We've got a top notch ensemble!